 Patients can expect to feel tired and sore for at least a few days, along with some of these more specific symptoms.
 It’s important to be prepared before going in for surgery, so patients know what to expect and are not alarmed by the side effects they experience.
 Here are a few of the most important things to think about when planning for your recovery.

-Pressure in the nasal area: During the first 5 to 7 days after the procedure, patients are going to feel inevitable discomfort in the nasal area.
+Expect pressure in the nasal area: During the first 5 to 7 days after the procedure, patients are going to feel inevitable discomfort in the nasal area.
 This will include a feeling of pressure against the nasal tissues and sinuses, much like the feeling of a head cold, and it’s most comfortable to breathe through the mouth.
-To manage discomfort, over-the-counter pain relievers are sufficient, and the pressure will abate by the end of the first week of recovery.
+To manage discomfort, over-the-counter pain relievers are sufficient; the pressure will abate by the end of the first week of recovery.
 I suggest patients’ medicine cabinets are well-stocked a few days before surgery, so pain medication is available when needed.

 Make sure you have enough pillows to keep this elevated position throughout the night.
-If a patient usually sleeps beside a partner or pets, it may be best to set up a separate area to sleep during the first week after surgery, because this will further reduce the risk of bumping your nose as you rest.
+If you usually sleep beside a partner or pets, it may be best to set up a separate area to sleep during the first week after surgery to reduce the risk of bumping your nose as you rest.

 To maintain a steady supply, we recommend purchasing some gel ice packs ahead of time and placing them in the freezer the night before the procedure.
 You’ll find them in the health and wellness sections of major stores, pharmacies, and online sites.
-A low cost alternative is two bags of frozen peas which you can rotate in and out of the freezer, exchanging every 15-20 minutes.
+A low cost alternative is two bags of frozen peas, which you can rotate in and out of the freezer, exchanging every 15 to 20 minutes.
 Bags of ice cubes work well too, though they do pose the risk of melting quickly, so make sure there are enough available to last for 8 hours.

-Good preparation for rhinoplasty surgery makes for a smoother healing process—and it also helps ensure the best possible result.
+Good preparation for rhinoplasty surgery makes for a smoother healing process—and it helps ensure the best possible result.
+(Review my patient photo gallery for inspiration.)
 I can’t emphasize enough how much more relaxed patients are when they know exactly what to expect before, during, and after their surgery.

-While I take great strides to ensure my patients are thoroughly educated about the procedure and feel confident before they come in for surgery, it is always wise to read my blog posts, procedure pages, and ask me any questions before hand.
+While I take great strides to ensure my patients are thoroughly educated about the procedure and feel confident before they come in for surgery, it is always wise to read my related blog posts and ask me any questions beforehand.